+Kanwar Yatra Dates based on traditional Hindu calendar followed in North India.
+In 2017, Kanwar Mela and Yatra begins on July 10.
 In the Hindi Month of Shravan (July – August) millions of Kanwarias, devotees of Lord Shiva, from Indian states of Delhi, Uttar Pradesh, Haryana, Rajasthan, Punjab, Bihar, Jharkhand, Chhattisgarh and Madhya Pradesh make a journey to Haridwar, Gaumukh and Gangotri in Uttarakhand to collect ‘Ganga Jal’ (holy water from Ganges) for anointing the Shivling at their respective villages and homes.
-In 2012, Kanwar Mela and Yatra begins on July 4.

 The name Kanwarias comes from the pole the yatris carry called ‘Kanwar’ on their shoulders.
 Pots with Ganga Water hang from the two sides of the pole.